-The Surb Gayane Church is located to the south of the Etchmiadzin Cathedral.
+The Church of Saint Gayane is located to the south of the Etchmiadzin Cathedral.
 Simple dome basilica has the characteristic style of the architecture of the VII-th century.
 The dome is located on four columns, which gives the church the shape of a cross.
 Despite the fact that the church does not have decorative elements, it looks no less luxurious on the background of the main cathedral.

 In 1652 the church was reconstructed, and in 1683 a gallery was added to the western façade.
 Here is located a necropolis with the buried hierarchs of the Armenian clergy.